 Consumer and Community Engagement

-Investigators are encouraged to consult with Consumer and Community groups with the design of their research.
+As per the National Clinical Trials Governance Framework, Partnering with Consumers standard 2, Investigators are strongly encouraged to consult with Consumer and Community groups regarding the design of their research.
 Please outline any consultation that has occurred.